k9mail/k9mail-docs/docs/en/current/settings/account.md

 * 1st and 2nd Class folders
 * All except 2nd Class folders

-To learn more about folder classes, read the page [Folders](folders.md).
+To learn more about folder classes, read the page [Folder classes](folder_classes.md).

 ### Folders to search
 Here you specify what folders are searched when you start a search from the folder list or the account list.
 Searches